How to Remove Car Paint Swirls

 There are some paint cleaners that no longer need to dry before having them removed.
 So, it is important to check first if it needs to be dried or not.
 This will prevent you from wasting your valuable time and obtain optimum results at the same time.

-If you are using an abrasive paint cleaner, always start with the least abrasive cleaner.
+If you are using a paint cleaner, always start with the least abrasive one.
 If that does not remove the swirls then move on to the next level of abrasiveness available.
 Keep in mind not to start from the most abrasive and then work down.
 This is simply illogical and a complete waste of resources.

 Polishing gives a smooth feel and deep shine on your vehicle.
 Remember not to use too much polish when removing swirls.
 Too much, especially the abrasive ones, can leave a hazing effect on your paint.
 If the abrasives are not broken down, the swirls will not go away by simply putting more.
 The haze will especially become noticeable on dark colored vehicles.
 Use clean, soft, premium quality microfiber or 100% cotton towel in removing any excess polish on the vehicle.

 Here are three things to keep in mind when polishing your vehicle: